-In 3-Position events, competitors are responsible for changing from MATCH to Sighting to MATCH for prone and standing.
+In Three-Position events, competitors are responsible for changing from MATCH to Sighting to MATCH for prone and standing.
 Competitors may fire unlimited Sighting shots before starting MATCH firing shots in the prone and standing positions.
 No additional time is allowed for these Sighting shots.
 If a competitor inadvertently fails to switch from MATCH to Sighting after changing positions, any shots recorded as extra shots in the previous position must be nullified and the target must be reset to Sighting.
 In prone position events, competitors may switch from Sighting to MATCH and back to Sighting at any time during the Record Fire time.
 Competitors are responsible for checking their monitors to be sure they are firing Sighting or MATCH shots as they intend.
-Except as noted in this rule, no shot may be reclassified after it is registered.